History of North Carolina: The Native Peoples of North Carolina

-Inland of them were three Siouan speaking tribes associated with a culture group called the Eastern Siouans.
-Broken into several smaller tribes, they were the Catawba, the Waccamaw Siouan, the Cheraw, the Winyah, the Wateree and the Sugaree.
+Inland of them were many more tribes called the Catawba, the Waccamaw, the Cheraw, the Winyah, the Wateree and the Sugaree.
 It's difficult to say just how many existed in the region.
-Between 1680 and 1701, the region also played host to the Saponi, Tutelo, Occaneechi Keyauwee, Shakori and Sissipahaw (possibly among others), who had been driven out of the state by an invasion of the Iroquois Confederacy.
-Most of these tribes later returned to Virginia, where they came to be collectively known as the Eastern Blackfoots, or Christannas.
-Most of all other Siouan tribes of the Carolinas slowly merged and were all thought of as subtribes of the Catawba Nation by the American Revolution.
+Between 1680 and 1701, the region also played host to the Saponi, Tutelo, Occaneechi Keyauwee, Shakori and Sissipahaw (possibly among others), who had been driven out of the state by an invasion of the Haudenosaunee.
+Most of all other tribes of the Carolinas slowly merged and were adopted in the Catawba Confederacy by the American Revolution.
 In the 19th century, the Catawba moved west and were consolidated with the Cherokee, despite keeping their own traditions alive long term.
-It is also important to note that many of the southernmost Eastern Siouan tribes that had largely homogenized their culture with that of the Muskogean populations beyond the Santee River.
-There were even isolated communities north of the river who are believed to have acted as Siouans, but spoke Muskogean.
+It is also important to note that many tribes joined the Muscogee Confederacy beyond the Santee River.
 The northernmost known tribe such as this—the Pedee—lived in south-central North Carolina.

 The first Spanish and English explorers appear to have greatly overestimated the size of the Cherokee, placing them as far north as Virginia.
-However, many historians now believe that there was a large, mixed race/mixed language confederacy in the region, called the Coosa.
+However, many historians now believe that there was a large confederacy in the region, called the Coosa.
 Spanish explorers also gave them the nicknames Chalaques & Uchis during the 16th century, and English colonists turned Chalaques into Cherokees.
-The Cherokees we know today were among these people, but lived much further south and both the Cherokee language (of Iroquoian origin) and the Yuchi language (Muskogean), have been heavily modified by Siouan influence and carry many Siouan borrow words.
+The Cherokees we know today were among these people, but lived much further south and both the Cherokee language and the Yuchi language carry many loan words from their neighbors.
 This nation would have existed throughout parts of the states of Virginia, Kentucky, Tennessee, North & South Carolina & Georgia, with cores of different culture groups organized at different extremes of the territory &, probably, speaking Yuchi as a common tongue.